beereket/beereket/README.md

 ## About Me

-I am a Full-Stack Developer based in Almaty, Kazakhstan 📍.
+I am a Developer based in Almaty, Kazakhstan 📍.
 I'm currently a third-year student at KBTU, passionate about full-stack development.
 I'm immersed in creating pet projects to hone my skills.

 ## Contact